UMAprotocol/docs/docs/developers/deploy-an-lsp.md

 - `expirationTimestamp:` Timestamp at which your contract will expire
 - `collateralPerPair:` The amount of collateral required to mint each long and short pair.
 Default set to `1000000000000000000`
 - `priceIdentifier:` The approved price identifier to be used
-- `collateralToken:` Collateral currency to be used to be deposited
+- `collateralToken:` Approved collateral currency to be used.
-- `pairName:` The name of token pairs (i.e. both the long and short tokens)
+- `pairName:` The desired name of the token pair.
 - `longSynthName:` The extended name of the long token
-- `longSynthSymbol:` The ticker name of the long token or ticker symbol
+- `longSynthSymbol:` The ticker name of the long token.
 - `shortSynthName:` The extended name of the short token
 - `shortSynthSymbol:` The ticker name of the short token or ticker symbol